+- / Nomination (see Principle 2);

-- Audit and Risk (see Principle 4);
+- / Audit and Risk (see Principle 4 and Principle 7);

-- / Nomination and Remuneration (see Principle 8); and
+- / Remuneration (see Principle 8); and

 - / Clinical Advisory Board.

-The roles and responsibilities of the Audit and Risk and Remuneration committees are discussed throughout this Corporate Governance Statement.
 The Board seeks to identify the expectations of the shareholders, as well as other regulatory and ethical expectations and obligations.
 In addition, the Board is responsible for identifying areas of significant business risk and ensuring arrangements are in place to adequately manage those risks.